Thomas Arnold

 wt: 6 oz, 17 dwt

 One of three.
 Engraved The Gift of / Capt.
 Iohn Lyon.
 Dect, / To The First Church / In Rehoboth.
 The donor left "Ten pounds lawfull money" to the church with which these beakers were bought.
+13

-- Appointed in 1789 as Justice of Peace in Newport RI 3
+- Appointed: Justice of Peace, in 1789, in Newport RI.
+3

-- Master to William Stoddard Nichols Abt 1798 in Newport RI.
+- Master: William Stoddard Nichols, about 1798, in Newport RI.
 3

-- Appointed Inspector of Customs, Port of East Greenwich in 1817.
+- Appointed: Inspector of Customs, Port of East Greenwich, in 1817.
 3

-- Flynt & Fales:, .
-3 Shop at Thames Street; proprietor of pew and member Trinity Church; subscribed to fund for new bell; took care of clock there for years.
+- Flynt & Fales.
+Shop at Thames Street; proprietor of pew and member Trinity Church; subscribed to fund for new bell; took care of clock there for years.
 He made three beakers for Newman Congregational Church in 1760.
 Employing the simple lines of Queen Anne style, created a functional and pleasing design.
 Prominent citizen of Newport.
 Silversmith activities recorded in Newport Historical Society publications.
 Received M.A. degree at college in Providence (Newport Mercury, Sept.
 12, 1774); elected member of faculty; chosen Trustee in 1800.
 Newport Historical Society Magazine, 1881-82 refers to him as a highly respected silversmith of Newport.
+3

 wt: 2 oz, 8 dwt